eltiffster/ENGL508Notebook/Week 2/week2.md

 #Week 2: Survey Some -Isms

+####Notebook Prompt:

-**Notebook Prompt:** Between the 1870s and 1970s, what are some notable -isms operating across art, culture, and politics?
+Between the 1870s and 1970s, what are some notable -isms operating across art, culture, and politics?
 How were these -isms designed?

+Take notes on your general impressions of at least five -isms.
+Please attend to the politics and aesthetics of each -ism, with notes on the historical particulars of when each occurred and why.

 ##Vorticism (1914-1917ish)